Mega-Fi/megafi-docs/docs/clm/strategy-modes.md

 ### How to Switch

-1. Open position in Strategy Layer
+1. Open position in CLM
 2. Click "Change Strategy Mode"
 3. Select new mode
 4. Review expected changes